osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

     // Get the values from the form fields let fullNameValue = inputFullName.value;
     let homeworldValue = inputHomeworld.value;

     // currently the database table for bsg_people does not allow updating values to NULL
-    // so we must abort if being passed NULL for homeworld
+    // so we must abort if being bassed NULL for homeworld

     if (isNaN(homeworldValue))
     {
         return;
     }